 Canadian Companies Slow Reaction

-However, experts also felt that with better health facilities and different view of retirement than previous generations, seniors are now more willing to stick around in their positions or take up new jobs.
+However, experts also felt that with better health facilities and a different view of retirement than previous generations, seniors are now more willing to stick around in their positions or take up new jobs.